BioClub/BHA5/participants/kazuhide/index.md

 I recommend DIY bio, bio-hacking.
 It is a movement that is utilized not just by researchers, but citizens alike for biotechnology.
-I am a member of Tokyo DIY bio lab, and have already done gene-editing in my University.
 Currently you can join a DIY bio lab course only in Tokyo and Yamaguchi in Japan.
 I want to create a DIY bio lab in Kobe.
 DIY bio lab is a platform for both citizen and researchers studying and exploring biotechnology.